-Everything about Bois de Boursan, Chateauneuf du Pape Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Domaine Bois de Boursan, Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Bois de Boursan History, Overview

-Bois de Boursan was founded in 1955, thanks to Jean Versino, who moved the family from the wine making region of Piedmont in Italy over to Chateauneuf du Pape.
+Domaine Bois de Boursan was founded in 1955, thanks to Jean Versino, who moved the family from the winemaking region of Piedmont in Italy over to Chateauneuf du Pape.
 Bois de Boursan takes its name from the small area where they are located, which is not far from the Chateauneuf du Pape village.

 Like many producers in the Southern Rhone valley, they started off selling their wine in bulk to negociants.
 At Bois de Boursan, that continued until the some point in the late 1980’s.
 That changed when the younger, Jean-Paul Versino began managing Bois de Boursan.

-Bois de Boursan also produces a small amount of Chateauneuf du Pape Blanc, which is on average close to 150 cases per year.
-Made from a blend of 35% Grenache Blanc, 35% Clairette, 15% Roussanne and 15% Bourboulenc, the wine is aged in a combination of new and old barrels.
+Domaine Bois de Boursan Blanc is quite hard to find as the production is close to 150 cases per year.
+Made from a blend of 35% Grenache Blanc, 35% Clairette, 15% Roussanne and 15% Bourboulenc, the wine is vinified in tanks and then aged in a combination of new and old French oak casks for 6 months before bottling.

-Serving and Decanting Bois de Boursan with Wine, Food, Pairing Tips
+Serving Domaine Bois de Boursan with Wine, Food, Pairing Tips

-The white wine of Bois de Boursan is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.
+The white wine of Bois de Boursan is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine and cheese.

 Domaine Bois de Boursan Wine Tasting Notes